-If you have a Amazon Alexa enabled device such as a Echo, Echo Dot, Echo Show, Echo Spot, Echo Look, Echo Plus or other 3rd-party devices that have Alexa built in, you are able to connect your Alexa account to your SmartRent account and control your SmartRent devices using voice commands.
+If you have a Amazon Alexa-enabled device such as an Echo, Echo Dot, Echo Show, Echo Spot, Echo Look, Echo Plus or most other third-party devices that have Alexa built in, you are able to connect your Alexa account to your SmartRent account and control your SmartRent devices using voice commands.

 To Get Started: